On the Buses Review: Story, Cast, Rating & Final Verdict

 The total runtime of On the Buses is 88 minutes (1h 28m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 6.3/10, and global collection metrics, On the Buses stands as a challenging project for the creators.
-It remains an essential piece of the 1971 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.3/10, and global performance metrics, On the Buses is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1971 cinematic calendar.

 Frequently Asked Questions